Best Practices for Phishing Prevention at UT Health San Antonio

 What do I watch for?

 - Look at the “From” line.
 If the address claims to be from the University or is generic, but doesn't end in uthscsa.edu, it is a phishing attempt.
 All email regarding University IT, email and security matters will come from a University email address.
+There are instances where an email can be forged or spoofed to look like an email address with uthscsa.edu.
+If the sender has an email address ending with uthscsa.edu but you spot the other signs in #2-4 below, there's a high chance that the email is a phish.

 - If there are links in the message, don't click on them yet.
 Most phishing messages direct you to click on a link in the message to "verify your identity," but, instead send you to another website that tries to collect your information and even remotely compromise your computer.
 Before you click on any link, move your mouse pointer over the link, but do not click.
 Floating the mouse pointer over a link will show you the true destination of the link, regardless if the link says "Click here" or anything else.